White paper

 When companies entrust their data to a third-party provider, they must also trust that the data is sufficiently protected from outside intruders.
 Thomson Reuters takes this responsibility very seriously, which is why the company has built one of the most sophisticated cloud-security systems in the world.

-Thomson Reuters data centers are managed through the company’s central Cyber Fusion Center in Richmond, Virginia, which deploys analytics, sensors, software agents, vulnerability scanners, and several next-generation security tools to monitor and protect all of the company’s assets and operations.
+Thomson Reuters data centers are managed through the company's central Cyber Fusion Center in Richmond, Virginia, which deploys analytics, sensors, software agents, vulnerability scanners, and several next-generation security tools to monitor and protect all the company's assets and operations.
 All the data in ONESOURCE tax applications is protected by AES 256-bit encryption.
 Furthermore, a dedicated team of security analysts provides continuous monitoring and analysis of the latest security threats, and expert cyber hunters are employed to help address asymmetric threats.

 9. World-class customer service

-Finally, IT personnel considering ONESOURCE should know that the entire ONESOURCE Indirect Tax suite is supported by a world-class, multi-tiered customer service system.
+IT personnel considering ONESOURCE should know that the entire ONESOURCE Indirect Tax suite is supported by a world-class, multi-tiered customer service system.

-When companies choose Thomson Reuters, they aren’t just buying a product, they are engaging a business partner that’s fully dedicated to the enterprise’s success.
-And with ONESOURCE indirect tax software in a company’s tech stack, IT personnel can rest assured that support is always available, that the company’s indirect taxes are being correctly calculated, and that all their data is safe and secure.
+With ONESOURCE indirect tax software in a company's tech stack, IT personnel can rest assured that support is always available, that the company's indirect taxes are being correctly calculated, and that all their data is safe.

 10. The most comprehensive global content coverage